LittleHobbitFrodo/baseOS/README.md

 - **Qemu** - emulator to test the OS on

 # Lets get started!
-1. To initialize the project, simply clone the base branch
+1. To initialize the project, simply clone the repository
     - `git clone https://github.com/LittleHobbitFrodo/BaseOS.git`
 2. Choose your target platform and programming language
-3. Configuring the project using the `util` tool
+3. Configure the project using the `util` tool
     - `./util conf <arch>`
       - for example `./util conf x86_64`
 4. You can also download development dependencies